RedHatInsights/patchman-engine/README.md

 ~~~

 ## Control by private API
 There is a private API accessible only from inside of `vmaas_sync` container.
-It allows to run component routines manually.
+It allows running component routines manually.
 In local environment it can be tested like this:
 ~~~bash
 podman exec -it patchman-engine_vmaas_sync_1 ./sync.sh    # trigger advisories syncing event. podman exec -it patchman-engine_vmaas_sync_1 ./re-calc.sh # trigger systems recalculation event.